Cook Like Czechs

 Instructions

-- Wash the potatoes, remove their skins, and grate them finely on a hand grater.
-Squeeze out the excess fluid.
+• Wash 1 ½ pounds raw potatoes, peel them, and grate them finely using a hand grater.
+Squeeze out the excess liquid.

-- Put the grated potatoes in a large bowl, and pour the hot milk over them.
-Add the egg, crushed garlic, dried marjoram, salt, pepper, and flour.
+• Place the grated potatoes in a large bowl and pour ⅓ cup whole milk over them.
+Add 2 eggs, pressed garlic, ½ Tablespoon dried marjoram, 1 ½ teaspoon salt, ¼ teaspoon black pepper, and 6 Tablespoons all-purpose flour.

-- With a meat mallet, pound the chicken steaks.
+• With a meat mallet, pound 4 chicken breast steaks.
 Salt and pepper them on both sides.

-- Heat a tablespoon of lard or fat in a frying pan over medium-high heat.
+• Heat a tablespoon of lard in a frying pan over medium-high heat.
 Fry the chicken steaks until golden brown, about two minutes on each side.

-- Heat the lard or fat in a nonstick frying pan over medium heat (one tablespoon pro potato pancake).
+• Heat the lard or fat in a nonstick frying pan over medium heat, using one tablespoon per potato pancake.

-- Remove the pan from the source of heat, and using a spoon, spread a thin layer of potato batter over the pan bottom.
-The size of the dough layer should roughly correspond to the size of the chicken steak.
+• Remove the pan from the heat and use a spoon to spread a thin layer of potato batter over the bottom.
+The size of the batter layer should roughly match the size of the chicken steak.

-- Place the chicken steak on a layer of batter and top the meat with another final layer of potato batter.
-Return the pan to the stove and slow fry for about four minutes.
+• Place the chicken steak on the layer of batter and top the meat with another layer of potato batter.
+Return the pan to the stove and fry slowly for four minutes.

-- Once the stuffed potato cake is done, transfer it to a plate lined with a paper towel to drain excess fat.
+• Once the stuffed potato pancake is done, transfer it to a plate lined with a paper towel to drain the excess fat.

-- Continue frying until you have used up all the potato batter and prepared chicken steaks.
+• Continue frying until you have used up all the potato batter and chicken steaks.

 Notes